 HbA1c reflects the blood sugar level over a longer period of time.
 The HbA1c content is an indicator of the average blood sugar level over the previous 6 weeks.

-Creatinine and microalbumin/creatinine ratio
+Creatinine measured in blood and microalbumin/creatinine ratio measured in urine

 Blood pressure (systolic blood pressure and diastolic blood pressure)